microsoft/PPCC25-ALM/docs/labs/lab4/lab/README.md

-# Lab 4: Scenario 1 - Power Pages Site (Enhanced Data Model)
+# Lab 4: ALM with Power Pages

 ## Table of Contents